apache/echarts-doc/en/option/component/data-zoom.md

 **✦ How dataZoom componets operates axes and data ✦**

-Generally `dataZoom` component zoom or roam coordinate system through data filtering and set the windows of axes internally.

-Its behaviours vary according to filtering mode settings ([dataZoom.filterMode](~dataZoom.filterMode)).

 {{use: partial-data-zoom-filterMode}}

 Moreover, when `min`, `max` of an axis is set (e.g., `yAxis: {min: 0, max: 400}`), this extent of the axis will not be modified by the behaviour of dataZoom of other axis any more.